benyap/resolve-tspaths/README.md

 #### `--src <path>, -s <path>`

 Specify the source directory.
-If not provided, it defaults to `./src`.
+If not provided, it defaults to `./src` - so please make sure you specify an appropriate value for this if your code does not live inside a `src` directory.

 #### `--out <path>, -o <path>`